scientific-python/cookie/docs/pages/guides/style.md

 ## Ruff

-[Ruff][] [(docs)][ruff docs] is a Python code linter and autofixer that replaces many other tools in the ecosystem with a ultra-fast (written in Rust), single zero-dependency package.
+{% include rr.html id="PC190" %} [Ruff][] [(docs)][ruff docs] is a Python code
+linter and autofixer that replaces many other tools in the ecosystem with a ultra-fast (written in Rust), single zero-dependency package.
 All plugins are compiled in, so you can't get new failures from plugins updating without updating your pre-commit hook.

 [ruff docs]: https://beta.ruff.rs
 [ruff]: https://github.com/charliermarsh/ruff